Davide-sd/sympy-book/README.md

 The following code files are included in the repository, which are going to be used by some notebooks:

 * `sympy_utils.py`: it contains functions and classes that can be useful to any SymPy user.
-Take a look at the `README.md` file contained in the `sympy_utils_module` folder to see a list of available functions/classes.

-## Module

-The function and classes contained in `sympy_utils.py` can also be useful in our every-day problems.
-Hence, a package has been created (the `sympy_utils_module` folder), which can be easily installed on our systems:

-* Open a terminal and move into the `sympy_utils_module` folder.
-* `pip3 install .`